 Independent REP. Any entity that is certified by the PUCT to serve in the ERCOT Region as a Retail Electric Provider (“REP”) under PURA §39.352 and that is not an Affiliate of a T&D Entity.
 For the purposes of Segment classification, an aggregator, if such Member does not fit in any other classification, shall participate as an Independent REP.

 Industrial Consumers.
-An industrial consumer is a consumer with at least one meter with average monthly demand greater than 1 megawatt consumed within the ERCOT Region engaged in an industrial process.
+An industrial consumer is a consumer with at least one meter with average monthly demand greater than 1 megawatt consumed within the ERCOT Region engaged in a manufacturing or computing process, including Virtual Currency Mining Consumers.

 Investor-Owned Utility (“IOU”).